CCI-MOC/xdmod-cntr/XdmodAID.md

 multiplying by 1000.
 This was tested in the xdmod-staging project on the nerc-infra cluster and seemed to work (ie, I got milli CPU in the jobs table).

-I then tried to setup Supremm, and the process failed when running from xdmod-setup.

-I did get the staging mariadb setup by restoring from a backup of production
+I then tried to setup Supremm on the staging project, and the process failed when running from xdmod-setup.
+I did get the staging mariadb setup by restoring from a backup of production though something is wrong with the configuration of mongo

 #xdmod-hierarchy